Protection and management of marine plants

 Mangrove communities are exhibiting dieback from natural and human-related causes throughout Queensland.
 In Moreton Bay, areas of mangrove dieback have been noted for at least the last 20 years.

 Mangrove dieback can occur for a number of reasons.
 These include changes in weather, insects and disease, higher levels of nutrients and/or pollutants, impacts from climate variability and population increases.
-More information about the causes of mangrove dieback is available on the Department of Environment and Heritage Protection website.
+More information about the causes of mangrove dieback is available on the Department of Environment and Science website.
 A set of conceptual models have also been developed that illustrate artificial and natural causes of mangrove defoliation and death and the process that goes on in the mangrove community when these are impacted by dieback events.
 These conceptual models can be found on the OzCoasts website.

 Dr Norm Duke of The University of Queensland was commissioned by Fisheries Queensland to provide cost-effective mapping of mangrove dieback and sinking centres in the Moreton Bay region.
 The report is based on the specific methodology described and employed, supported by limited groundtruthing.
 The report findings highlight the key issue of dieback in the mangrove communities within Moreton Bay and the risks, real and potential, to the fishing industry and the marine environment that the loss of mangrove communities pose.
 Fisheries Queensland acknowledges the results of the report and the need for further research and ongoing mapping and monitoring.